 – You’re so pale, he said.
 From now on I’m going to take care of you.
 I won’t let her abuse you anymore.

 So he’d been talking to Elsa.
-I asked him how his mother liked her.
+I asked him his mother got along with her.

 – I introduced her as a friend, someone with no relatives, said Salil.
 Elsa’s really nice, by the way.
 She’s told me everything about Anne.
 It’s strange that someone who seems so elegant and sharp could be so manipulative.